zebfross/zebfross-dot-com/README.md

 Compile & Run
 --------------

+	cd zebfross-dot-com
 	nanoc

-The html pages will be compiled into *root_dir*/output/.
+The html pages will be compiled into zebfross-dot-com/output/.
 Everything in this folder should make a functioning website.
 Test it out with:

-	cd root_dir
+	cd zebfross-dot-com
 	nanoc view &
 	wget localhost:3000